masagrator/FPSLocker-Warehouse/Methodology/Casette Beasts/README.md

 then we go to its first xref.

-We are looking first for first `free` call above referenced instruction, then for first instruction below `free` call.
+We are looking for first `free` call above referenced instruction, then for first instruction below `free` call.
 It should read from some register pointer address.
 In our case it's X22.
 ```asm
 .text:0000007100CDB264                 BL              free